 User-Scenario: Mr. John Thomas, a digital forensic examiner is working with a forensic investigation team.
 He was called to examine a Cybercrime scene, in which he extracts several images of suspect’s digital devices containing raw data.
 As a forensic investigation expert, he needs to do raw image digital forensics, so he started analyzing all the files to fetch evidence with the help of advanced forensics tools.
 He also finds deleted data, missing file fragments from the file using the forensic software.

-We have mentioned a scenario above on how a forensic investigator successfully finds out evidential facts from suspected raw data by using Email Forensics Software MailXaminer.
-In this blog, we are going to focus on raw image file forensics, its types, and proper steps to analyze different image files using MailXaminer, along with its advanced features.
+We have mentioned a scenario above on how a forensic investigator successfully finds out evidential facts from suspected raw data by using MailXaminer Email Examiner Software.
+In this blog, we’re going to focus on raw image file forensics, its types, and proper steps to analyze different image files using Email Forensics Software.
+Moreover, its advanced features are also here.

 What is Forensic Image Analysis?

-Whenever an investigator needs to investigate any digital device like – computer, mobile, etc., then one needs to start the process with documentation of the suspected device.
-For the documentation, they create a 100% identical copy of the suspect’s device by following some strict set of procedural rules, which is known as “Imaging”.
+Whenever an investigator needs to investigate any digital device like – a computer, mobile, etc., then one needs to start the process with documentation of the suspected device.
+For the documentation, they create a 100% identical copy of the suspect’s device by following some strict set of procedural rules, which we call “Imaging”.

 Forensic Image File Types

-There are basically two types of forensic images that can be created during the raw image digital forensics process, i.e. Physical Image, and Logical Image.
+There are basically two types of forensic images that an investigator creates during the raw image digital forensics process, i.e. Physical Image, and Logical Image.

 (A) Physical Forensic Image

-A physical image is an identical copy of the content of a digital device, which is also called the “BitstreamCopy”.
+A physical image is an identical copy of the content of a digital device, with another name as “BitstreamCopy”.
 It consists of a bit-by-bit copy of all the areas within the storage device and also includes the unallocated space area of the device.
 This kind of image also provides data recovery that is not possible for the normal copy or cloning of the file.

 (B) Logical Forensic Image